indira-active/fulfillment-platform/README.md

 # Important Secrets

+## Encrypted Keys (Files):
+Every key is hosted securely and encrypted on Cloud KMS.
 Each file ending with *.enc is the encrypted version of the file and safe to commit.
-These can de be decrypted locally for testing/development, or automatically during the production build process.
+These can de be decrypted locally for testing/development, or automatically during the production build process:

-Each secret is hosted securely on Cloud KMS.

-Keys:
+* scripts-deploy-key
+    * ciphertext-file=id_fulfilment-platform.enc

-* scripts-deploy-key # ciphertext-file=id_fulfilment-platform.enc plaintext-file=id_fulfilment-platform
+    * plaintext-file=id_fulfilment-platform
+* supplier-master-sql-credentials
+    * ciphertext-file=credentials.json.enc
-* supplier-master-sql-credentials # ciphertext-file=credentials.json.enc plaintext-file=credentials.json
+    * plaintext-file=credentials.json

-# Important Enviorment Variabes
+### Decrypt file:
+    gcloud kms decrypt --ciphertext-file=[INPUT_FILE] --plaintext-file=[OUTPUT_FILE] --location=global --keyring=fulfilment-platform --key=[SPECIFED_KEY]
+    # These are exluded in .gitignore so they won't be committed.

+## Encrypted Secrets (Enviorment Variables)
-These enviorment variables auto automatically set by our CI/CD systems.
+These enviorment variables are automatically set by our CI/CD systems.
 However locally they will be need to set manually.

-    export <VARIABLE_NAME>=<VARIABLE_VALUE> # Sets variable in envoriemtn echo $<VARIABLE_NAME> # Prints variable to test

-ENV:
+They can easily be retrieved via kubectl secret name, and set in an enviorment:

+* cloudsql-db-credentials
     * DB_USER
     * DB_PASSWORD
+* cloudsql-instance-credentials
+* okta-oauth
     * OKTA_ISSUER
     * OKTA_CLIENTID
     * OKTA_CLIENTSECRET

-## Command to decrypt:
-    gcloud kms decrypt --ciphertext-file=[INPUT_FILE] --plaintext-file=[OUTPUT_FILE] --location=global --keyring=fulfilment-platform --key=[SPECIFED_KEY]
+### Retrive and set variable:
+    kubectl get secret <SECRET_NAME> -o yaml
+    # Sets variable in enviorment
+    export <VARIABLE_NAME>=<VARIABLE_VALUE>

+# Build & Test locally
+    docker build .
+    TODO: nathang: add docker-compose setup to run
+    # Setup local docker file with ENV's and starting sidecar containers etc.

+# Misc
-# Manually build docker image and upload to registry
+Manually build docker image and upload to registry

     gcloud container builds submit --config cloudbuild.yaml .